UnionOfRAD/manual/en/views/views.md

 ));
 ```

 Layouts contain the header and footer of a rendered view, and are defined in `app/views/layouts`.
-Unless otherwise directed, Lithium will wrap a view's template with the layout defined in `app/views/layouts/default.{type}.php`.
+Unless otherwise directed, li3 will wrap a view's template with the layout defined in `app/views/layouts/default.{type}.php`.

 ```php
 namespace app\controllers;